 Our Impact

-Since FoundationONE was organized in 2004, it has awarded more than 600 scholarships.
+Since FoundationONE was organized in 2004, it has awarded nearly 2000 scholarships.
 These scholarships have deeply impacted the individual students.

 Moises Ramirez’